SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/ec2-host-metrics.md

 ### AWS EC2 - CPU

-The **AWS EC2 - CPU (Host Metrics)** dashboard provides insights into EC2 CPU performance throughout your infrastructure, including average CPU load, system, user, idle, and wait times, as well as statistics per instance.
+The **AWS EC2 - CPU (Host OS Metrics)** dashboard provides insights into EC2 CPU performance throughout your infrastructure, including average CPU load, system, user, idle, and wait times, as well as statistics per instance.

 Use this dashboard to:
 * Quickly identify if high CPU utilization for an EC2 instance is potentially causing a production issue.